Rehabilitation Services Client Assistance Program

 How may assistance be used?

-Grant funds may be used for services to help clients and applicants understand the rehabilitation services available under the Rehabilitation Act, including pre-employment transition services for students with disabilities under section 113 of the Act, and to provide information to individuals with disabilities in the State.
-The CAP is not allowed to bring class action suits.
+Grant funds may be used for services to help clients and client-applicants understand the rehabilitation services available under the Rehabilitation Act, including pre-employment transition services for students with disabilities under section 113 of the Act, and to provide information to individuals with disabilities in the State.
+Grants funds also may be used to assist clients and client-applicants of any other program funded under the Rehabilitation Act, including the Supported Employment program under title VI or any of the independent living programs under title VII of the Rehabilitation Act.
+CAPs also may assist clients and client-applicants with any concerns they have arising under section 511 of the Rehabilitation Act.
+The CAP is not allowed to bring any class action.

 What are the requirements after being awarded this opportunity?